 Accommodation is safe and reliable in the city.
 However if you are staying in shared hostels don't expose valuables and lock your luggage when leaving.

-One reccommed Hotel is Tune Hotel, affordable, comfortable and next to Monorail and Freebus line.
-Can reach Petrona towers walking within 30min.
+One recommended Hotel is Tune Hotel, an affordable, comfortable and very clean Hotel, offering Free WiFi, elegant rooms, tours from the Hotel and very friendly staff.
+It's located next to the Monorail and Freebus line.
+You can reach the Petrona towers, walking within 30min.

 Recommended duration: KL offers a lot for the visitor to see and do, it can be a busy city to keep active but also relaxing if you just wanna chill and go out at night.
 To see the most important points of the city, enjoy some night scene and relax you can do all this within 4 nights comfortably.